Monica Seles: Personal life

 Seles was born and raised in Novi Sad, Yugoslavia (now Serbia) to an ethnic Hungarian family.
 She became a naturalized American citizen in 1994, and she received Hungarian citizenship in June 2007.
 She received honorary citizenship of Novi Sad in 1993.

 On April 21, 2009, Seles released her memoir Getting A Grip: On My Body, My Mind, My Self, which chronicles her bout with depression and binge eating disorder (BED) after her stabbing, her father's cancer diagnosis and eventual death, her journey back to the game, and a life beyond tennis.

-Seles is married to businessman Tom Golisano, who is 32 years her senior.
+Seles is married to businessman Tom Golisano.
 They began dating in 2009.
 The two announced their engagement on June 5, 2014.

 As of 2015, Seles was a paid spokesperson for Shire, the makers of the first drug approved by the Food and Drug Administration to treat binge eating disorder, to raise awareness of the disorder she has suffered from since she was a young adult.
 Seles would eat normal amounts of food at meals, and then secretly eat large amounts of junk food when she was alone.

-Seles was diagnosed with myasthenia gravis in 2022, and she made public her battle with the disease in August 2025.
+Seles was diagnosed with myasthenia gravis in 2022, and spoke publicly about her battle with the disease in August 2025..
+In 2026, Seles appeared in TV commercials for a medical treatment for gMG.